wattsjake/ece3710-notes/docs/source/assembly.rst

 Assembly Language Programming (8051)
 ************************************

 .. note:: This is a work in progress.
 The information here is
           incomplete and may be inaccurate.
 Please help by contributing to this document.

 Introduction
 ************

-    "**Do not pray for an easy life, pray for the strength to use the keyboard.** - *Bruce Lee*"
+.. note:: "**Do not pray for an easy life, pray for the strength to use the keyboard.** - *Bruce Lee*"

     .. image:: images/bruce-lee.jpg
         :width: 500